Skip to main content

 Annual leave and public holidays

-You do not accrue annual leave while on leave under the scheme.
-Your annual leave entitlement will be adjusted.
+You do not earn annual leave while you are on leave under the scheme.
+Your annual leave entitlement will change to reflect this.

-You may be entitled to one of the following:
+You may be entitled to 1 of the following:

 • a paid day off within a month of the public holiday